o-t-w/blog/src/content/blog/custom-properties.md

 description: Use @property to register custom properties in CSS.
 Get and update them in JavaScript with the Typed OM.
 ---

-In this article you’ll learn how to register CSS custom properties (popularly known as CSS variables) as being of a particular type.
-We’ll also look at two ways to get the value of a custom property using JavaScript and setting or overriding the value of a custom property using JavaScript.
-One of those ways uses of the Typed OM, which is a newer API.
+In this article we’ll look at two different ways to get the value of a custom property and set or override the value of a custom property using JavaScript.
+The first is supported in all browsers.
+The second approach uses the Typed OM, which isn't supported in Firefox just yet.

+We’ll then learn how to register CSS custom properties (popularly known as CSS variables) as being of a particular type.

 Let’s say we have a `--size` variable defined on the `:root`/`html` element: